 In 1952 Lopez returned to the Provincial League, down from eight to six teams, and hit .329.
 Contributing six home runs, 75 RBIs, and a league-leading 115 runs scored, he helped St. Hyacinthe—now affiliated with the Philadelphia Athletics—finish in first place and also capture the playoff championship in seven games over third-place St. Jean.

-Lopez ended up with the Athletics in 1953 because scout Joe McDonald saw him play.
+Lopez ended up with the Athletics organization in 1953 because scout Joe McDonald saw him play.
 Philadelphia signed Hector and sent him to Williamsport of the Class A Eastern League.
-The A’s finished sixth, but he hit a solid .270 with six homers and 51 RBIs.
+The A’s finished sixth, but he hit a solid .270 with eight homers and 51 RBIs.

 “That was a pretty tough league,” Lopez remembered in 2003.
 “They had guys like Rocky Colavito and Herb Score and others who made the majors.
 I was playing shortstop at that time, and I came up to the A’s as a shortstop.
 When I got to Kansas City, they moved me to third base, and to second base, and to center field, and all over.”